wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Changelog ==

+= 1.2 =
+* Added thoroughness check.
+* Added default.po file to support localization.
+* Added ability to open links in a new window or tab.
+* Feed will now display a greater variety of wall posts.

 = 1.1 =
 * Fixed a PHP Notice error when displaying video posts.
 * Added shortcode capability.